flock-se/model-json/readme.md

 # Json Model

-Json Model is a simple declarative way of specifying models.
-These models are converted to json schemas.
+Model Json is a simple declarative way of specifying models.
+These models are converted to json-schemas.

 ## Simple types
 There are three types you dan can define in Json Model.